 By Steven Aquino

 MG Siegler shares his thoughts on Apple Watch “three months in.”
-He writes:

 Here’s what I do know: I almost never explicitly tap an app to open it on the Apple Watch.
 Hell, I almost never visit the app screen.
 To me, the Apple Watch remains all about the push notifications, and a few of the Glances.